HemaDeviU/HemaDeviU/README.md

 Hey!
 I'm Hema, a **Smart Contract developer**.
 I'm a Computer Science and Engineer and have been actively involved in blockchain development for over a year.
 Learning Rust atm👩🏽‍💻
 I'm actively looking for a job.

-I'm comfortable building and testing with **Solidity,YUL and foundry**.
+I'm comfortable building and testing with **Solidity,YUL and Foundry**.

 Here are my favourite projects that Won 🏆

+-Sigma Sprint by Wormhole - **1st Prize** among 3500+ participants!
+  DCAwesome - A Dollar cost averaging dapp with self-custodial user set DCA-in and DCA-out strategies.
+(Product Management,Solidity,Ethereum)

+-Ethglobal Bangkok-  **4th Prize**
+  Sounds Good - A Listen-to-earn Podcast streaming platform on Flow with censorship resistant streaming for creators.
+(Product Management,Solidity,Foundry,Flow)

 - Hello Future by Hedera - **Winner**
   Launchez - A memecoin launchpad on Hedera using bonding curve between token supply and price.
 (Product Management)